paulcwarren/spring-content/README.md

 # Spring Content

-Content-Native Content Services for Spring.
+Cloud-Native Content Services for Spring.
 Integrates with Spring Data, Spring Data REST and Apache Solr.

 Spring Content provides modules for JPA, MongoDB, S3 and the Filesystem for storing content, relies on Spring Data for content metadata and integrates with Apache Solr for searching that content.